DH2LM/TBTracker-STM32duino/README.md

 - Added a timestamp to to the APRS packets for better compatibility with Sondehub

 # TO DO:
+- [ ] Make the balloon PCB available for those who want to build their own
 - [X] Get the code running on STM32
 - [X] Get Radio running
 - [X] Get GPS running